 The CoC collaborates with Columbus City Schools Project Connect program, which works directly with school administrators and teachers to identify and assist homeless families.
-The CoC governing body includes a representative from the Columbus Public Schools Project Connect program to ensure that efforts are coordinated.
-Project Connect partners with the social service agencies that provide shelter and housing services to families, including YWCA Family Center, Homeless Families Foundation, The Salvation Army, and Volunteers of America.
+The CoC governing body includes a representative from the Columbus Public Schools Project Connect to ensure coordinated efforts.
+Project Connect partners with the social service agencies that provide shelter and housing services to families, including YWCA Family Center, Van Buren Family Shelter, Homeless Families Foundation, The Salvation Army, and Volunteers of America Greater Ohio.
 These agencies identify children living in transition and refer them to Project Connect staff to maintain children in their school of origin or ensure their immediate enrollment in schools that serve the family's temporary address.
+Columbus City school buses are providing daily transportation during the school year to children sheltered in the two family shelters, taking kids to their school of origin and back to the shelters.